 Five small group classes were first offered in April of 2015 by one instructor.
 The goals were to make Pilates affordable and accessible to the community, athletes, those in post-rehabilitation recoveries, and Intermountain Healthcare employees.
 The program has exploded since 2015.
-Now three instructors teach sixteen classes each quarter.
+Now nine instructors teach 40 classes each quarter.
 These are classes offered for beginners as well as more experienced individuals.
-There are also classes focused on injury prevention for endurance athletes (those people who train high mileage and are therefore prone to chronic injuries).
+There are also classes focused on injury prevention and cross training for athletes.

 During each class, a certified Pilates instructor will guide you through a full body workout.
 The instructor will constantly provide:

 - Feedback on posture and form

 - How to use your breathing to your advantage

 Our 55-minute classes offer a full body workout comprised of strengthening and flexibility through all ranges of motion.
 Balance and coordination will be challenged within your capacity.
 We offer modifications for each exercise to make it possible for all members of the class to be challenged without pushing you beyond your personal limitations.

 Soon after the end of World War I, a man named Joseph Pilates devised an exercise program to assist in the rehabilitation of injured veterans.
 It included a system of springs attached to hospital beds.
 The Pilates program has grown and expanded over the years, succeeding in part because it is so remarkably effective for such a wide range of people.
 It is ideal for every body, every level of fitness, and every age.